katenuss/ps_211/lecture2.md

 - Researchers decide to manipulate exercise (IV) to see if it affects mood (DV).
 - They assign 10 college students to a high-exercise group (jogging 5 times a week) and 10 to a low-exercise group (no exercise).
 - After 4 weeks, they measure mood using a questionnaire.
-- They then find that students in the high-exercise group reports better moods than the low-exercise group.
+- They then find that students in the high-exercise group report better moods than the low-exercise group.
 - The researchers conclude that exercise improves mood.

 :: right ::